 Sustainable business models?
 Historical and institutional dynamics of corporate (ir)responsibility

-Business organizations are based either explicitly or implicitly on a ‘business model’, specifying how the company creates, delivers and captures value but also how it tackles the negative externalities created in its operations.
-Contemporary business organisations face the dual expectations of being profitable while at the same time promoting sustainable development, that is to meeting ‘the needs of the present while safeguarding Earth’s life-support system, on which the welfare of current and future generations depends’ (Griggs et al, Nature, 2013).
+Business organisations are based either explicitly or implicitly on a ‘business model’, specifying how the company creates, delivers and captures value but also how it tackles the negative externalities created in its operations.
+Contemporary business organisations face the dual expectations of being profitable while at the same time promoting sustainable development, that is to meet ‘the needs of the present while safeguarding Earth’s life-support system, on which the welfare of current and future generations depends’ (Griggs et al, Nature, 2013).
 Achieving sustainable performance is challenging for modern businesses from an organisational point of view, and it implies aligning or balancing the pursuit of profitability with social and environmental goal attainment.

 Though existing business models are based on path-dependent evolution, modern concepts of sustainability and development are poorly suited to analyse past enterprise models.
 The modern concept applies to modern post 1970s history; to analyse sustainability in earlier periods, adjustments must be made.
 Concerning for instance early modern history, the term ‘sustainability’ is certainly anachronistic.
 This does not mean, however, that it cannot be used; after all, ‘company law’ and ‘commercial law’ are anachronisms as well, but useful ones.